PostgREST/postgrest/schema_cache.rst

   GET /rpc/plus_one?num=1 HTTP/1.1

-On a stale schema, PostgREST will assume :code:`text` as the default type for the function argument ``num``.
-Thus, the response you get is:
+Next, PostgREST tries to find the function on the stale schema to no avail:

 .. code-block:: json

   {
-  "hint":"No function matches the given name and argument types.
-You might need to add explicit type casts.", "details":null,
-  "code":"42883",
-  "message":"function test.plus_one(num => text) does not exist"
- }
+    "hint": "If a new function was created in the database with this name and arguments, try reloading the schema cache.", "message": "Could not find the api.plus_one(num) function in the schema cache" }

 See the section :ref:`schema_reloading` to solve this issue.